PoisotLab/ms_betacov_mapping/README.md

 unique host pools that allow for the rapid evolution of highly divergent viruses [@Agosta2010HowSpe].
-In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi].
-This creates a disconnect between coevolutionary theory and existing ecological frameworks for mapping spillover risk.
+In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi], particularly given that cross-species transmission may, as a rule, structure viral evolution more than co-divergence with hosts [Geoghegan].
+This creates a disconnect between coevolutionary theory (including empirical evidence from virology) and most existing ecological frameworks for mapping spillover risk.

 The Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos] attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions.